openpotato/openplzapi.website/en/docs/index.md

-**OpenPLZ API** is a small [Open Data project](https://opendatahandbook.org/guide/de/what-is-open-data/) that makes a public street directory for Germany, Austria and Switzerland available via an open REST API interface.
+**OpenPLZ API** is a small [Open Data project](https://opendatahandbook.org/guide/de/what-is-open-data/) that makes a public street directory for :flag_de: Germany, :flag_at: Austria, :flag_ch: Switzerland and :flag_li: Liechtenstein available via an open REST API interface.
 The following data can be retrieved:

 + Germany:
     + Street name